Michael Stones

-Michael John Stones (born April 26, 1947) is a British born geropsychologist, athlete and researcher.
+Michael John Stones (born April 26, 1947) was a British born geropsychologist, athlete and researcher.
 He is an Emeritus Professor at Lakehead University.
 Stones is best known in academia for his contributions to gerontology and has published several books, book chapters and over 140 scientific papers.
 He has primarily conducted research on psychological well-being, healthy aging, physical performance, elder abuse, sexuality, and the use of health informatics to promote quality of care in later life.
 His contributions to the arts include short stories and poems in literary journals.

 Early life and education

 Stones completed his B.Tech. degree in Psychology from Brunel University in 1970 and earned his Ph.D. from the Faculty of Medicine in the University of Sheffield in 1974.
 He then moved to Canada the same year.

 Career

 Before his emigration to Canada in 1974, Stones worked in clinical psychology departments at Fulbourn Hospital in Cambridge, St James's University Hospital in Leeds and at the Open University.
 In Canada, he went through the ranks of Assistant, Associate and Full Professor of Psychology at Memorial University of Newfoundland from 1974 till 1994.
 He was also Co-Director of the Gerontology Center at that University from 1984-1994.
 He then left Memorial University and was appointed by University of Waterloo as a Professor in the Faculty of Applied Health Sciences.
 During this period, he also served as Scientific Director of the University Institute of Social Gerontology of Quebec.
 In 1998, Stones joined Lakehead University as a Professor of Psychology.
 From 1998-2003, he was also Director of the Northern Educational Center for Aging and Health and Coordinator of the Gerontology Program.
 He was appointed Emeritus Professor after retirement in 2018.

 Stones' article on "The Other Migrant Mother" was recognized by Don Nardo in his book Migrant Mother: How a Photograph Defined the Great Depression for contributing to the context and interpretation of Dorothea Lange's photograph.